 You could also have guests play a old wives tale game on guess the gender.
 Etsy has so many fun gender reveal games.
 Have guests download the game, print it out and play it via your virtual gender reveal.
 Or you could send the game via the mail.

 This is such a unique and great idea!
 It can be a big box or a small box.
 You can include goodies such as the personalized cookies from your gender reveal display.
 You can include a fun cocktail recipe (done in calligraphy, this one was done by Lindsey from Yellow Rose Calligraphy) with the ingredients in the box.
-You can add your personalized game cards for guests to play.
+And you can add your personalized game cards for guests to play.

 Send the box out at least 2 weeks prior to ensure the arrival is on time for your reveal.
 This invitation box is great if you have a small party of 10-20 guests or less.
 These gorgeous boxes were from Etsy here.